Goal of Lab 4:

 SECTION III.
 FORMANTS

 Looking at the narrow-band spectrogram, you should notice that some harmonics are darker than others (see Figure 4.3).
 Darkness corresponds to loudness, i.e. the darkest harmonics are the ones that are the most amplified.
-These amplified harmonics form the FORMANTS that are characteristic of sonorant speech sounds.
+These amplified harmonics comprise the formants that are characteristic of sonorant speech sounds.

 1. Now, go back to the wide-band spectrogram: